thekodeking/java-verse/JavaPattern/RightTriangle2/README.md

-# Star Pattern - 2
+# Right Triangle Pattern - 2

 A basic program that gets input `rows` (Integer) from the user and prints the following pattern.